 - We have parallelism when multiple processes "own" a CPU at the same point in time - We have concurrency when processes might execute in parallel, but do not need to - The application is able to make progress without parallelism - When parallel hardware was not a commodity, concurrent programming was the privileged way to explore parallel solutions to a problem and assess their synchronization and communication overhead - In that regard, concurrency is more powerful than parallelism

 Concurrency vs. Parallelism

 Concurrency

-- Concurrent programming allows the programmer to simplify the application architecture by using multiple logical threads of control to reflect the natural patterns of collaboration in the problem domain - Heavier-weight constructs can be acceptable - They used rarely as longlived architectural assets - Key trait: collaboration
+- Allows simplifying the application logic with long-lived threads of control that capture patterns of collaboration in the solution space - Heavier-weight concurrency constructs (stack, context, ...) can be acceptable - Key trait: collaboration

 Parallelism